 Replacing an existing water storage tank with a new tank of similar size and stature at the same location.

-The installation, replacement or repair of equipment (i.e., treatment, pumps, controls, etc.) within existing buildings.
+The installation, replacement, or repair of equipment (i.e., treatment, pumps, controls, etc.) within existing buildings.

 Minor rehabilitation of existing facilities.